Bayesian Perspective for Orientation Determination in Cryo-EM with Application to Structural Heterogeneity Analysis: Problem formulation and the MMSE orientation estimator

-\paragraph{The MMSE and MAP estimators in the high SNR regime.} The next proposition shows that the MMSE and MAP estimators converge in the high SNR regime (i.e., $\sigma \to 0$), as demonstrated empirically in Figures \ref{fig:3}, \ref{fig:4}, and \ref{fig:5}.
+\paragraph{The MMSE, MAP and MLE estimators in the high SNR regime.} We conclude the section by showing the next proposition.
+It shows that the MMSE and MAP estimators converge in the high SNR regime (i.e., $\sigma \to 0$), as demonstrated empirically in Figures \ref{fig:3}, \ref{fig:4}, and \ref{fig:5}.
 This implies that the MMSE estimator's superior statistical properties are most advantageous in low SNR conditions, which are common in structural biology applications like cryo-EM and cryo-ET \cite{bendory2020single}.
 In these low SNR environments, the MMSE estimator consistently outperforms its MAP counterpart.
-Assume $\tau_i^2=0$ as part of the model introduced in \eqref{eq:model_simple}.
-Thus, the noise covariance matrix is given by $\Sigma = \sigma^2 I_{d \times d}$.
-In the following sections, we maintain this setting for simplicity, as it is sufficient to convey our main arguments.